SeisComP/seiscomp/doc/base/tutorials/help.rst

 Most modules have HTML documentation.
 When installed, it can be found in :program:`scconfig` under *Docs*.
 The HTML documentation can also be reached from the *Help*  menu of all GUIs.
-It contains the description of configuration and commandline parameters along with an overview with many detailed information.
+It contains the description of configuration and command-line parameters along with an overview with many detailed information.

 .. figure:: media/gui_help.png